 Utilitarianism, at its core, seeks to maximize happiness and well-being for the greatest number of people.
 While seemingly straightforward, this pursuit often clashes with deeply ingrained notions of fairness and impartiality.
 The central claim that utilitarianism rejects the principle of impartiality is a complex one, fraught with nuances and interpretations that demand careful examination.
-To fully understand this statement, we must first define utilitarianism, unpack the concept of impartiality, and then delve into the specific ways in which utilitarianism seemingly falls short of upholding this principle.
+To fully understand this statement, we must first define utilitarianism, unpack the concept of impartiality, and then walk through the specific ways in which utilitarianism seemingly falls short of upholding this principle Most people skip this — try not to..

 Understanding Utilitarianism